-Additional flexibility was introduced in tranche 2 of GLAS to further incentivise uptake, leading to an increased uptake from 18 to a total 42 corncrake farmers now in the Scheme.
-Tranche 3 is anticipated to open for applications in autumn 2016.
+Additional flexibility was introduced in tranche 2 of GLAS to further incentivise uptake, and following a 3rd tranche of offers, there is a total of 67 farmers in corncrake SPAs now in the Scheme, managing 212 ha of habitat.

-There are 11 NPWS Farm Plans concerning corncrake currently in operation in the North West and West.
+There are 11 NPWS Farm Plans concerning corncrake currently in operation in the North West and West, covering 70 ha.
 There is a very good working relationship between NPWS Agri-Ecology Unit, local NPWS staff and fieldworkers, the farm planner and the farmers.
 The farmers largely understand how important their land is for Corncrakes and there is two-way communication as to the presence of Corncrakes in their locality.
 Many of the farmers have elected to erect the farm plan signs designed by NPWS.
 In 2015, an additional plan was designed and implemented in the Mullet Peninsula.

 Some of the targets in the Corncrake Strategy have been reached well ahead of the deadline.
 It is recognised that ultimately, the success of the Strategy depends on positive engagement by farmers and non-farming landowners.
 To that end, NPWS provided training sessions in Q3 2015 to farm planners and agricultural advisors on the ecological requirements of Corncrake including practical demonstrations on the maintenance, creation, enhancement of habitat.
 The planners present represented the majority of planners that are designing GLAS plans.
 There continues to be regular liaison between farmers and DAHG.
-A request for tenders to support the development of a management plan for the Falcarragh to Meenlaragh SPA will be issued shortly.